arbhoj/dkp-pseudo-onprem-setup/provision/labs/docs/images/dkp_2_install.md

     └─Machine/dkp-lab-01-dkp-md-0-68449b46d7x8cq8b-r99f7           False  Info      WaitingForControlPlaneAvailable  14s    0 of 2 completed
 ```

 As shown in the sample output above, this command shows the overall cluster build progress and it is good to keep an eye on it.
-So open a new Terminal window; ssh to the bootstrap server using ssh centos@${aws_instance.registry[0].public_ip} -i ${trimprefix(var.ssh_private_key_file, "../")}; run the last command prefixed with `watch` and move the window to one side of the terminal to keep watching the updates.
+So open a new Terminal window; ssh to the bootstrap server using ssh centos@35.93.157.10 -i dkp-lab-01-dkp; run the last command prefixed with `watch` and move the window to one side of the terminal to keep watching the updates.

 ```
-watch dkp describe cluster -c $${CLUSTER_NAME}
+watch dkp describe cluster -c ${CLUSTER_NAME}
 ```
 > Note:
 > A CAPI based cluster build follows the standard kubernetes build sequence, where: